-FEBC Indonesia and First Response Radio are responding to the earthquake and tsunami disaster that has devastated central Sulawesi Indonesia.
-Our trained team are now on-air in Palu.
-They face serious obstacles as they work in a disaster zone with very limited resources.
+FEBC Indonesia and First Response Radio responded to the earthquake and tsunami disaster that devastated central Sulawesi Indonesia.
+Our trained team have been on-air in Palu since Sunday 7th October.
+They faced serious obstacles as they worked in a disaster zone with very limited resources.

 The obstacles and challenges are huge.

-Food, Fuel & Power – with no electricity in the city and fuel and food in very scarce supply, sustaining any relief effort is currently a huge challenge.
+Food, Fuel & Power – during the early deployment phase there was no electricity in the city and fuel and food in very scarce supply.
+Sustaining any relief effort was a huge challenge.

-Security – there has been rioting, and looting of stores as people are hungry, hurt, and desperate.
-At this stage anyone with good supplies faces the risk of becoming a target.
+Security – there was rioting, and looting of stores as people were hungry, hurt, and desperate.
+In that early stage anyone with good supplies faced the risk of becoming a target.

 - Establish the FEBC FRR team and volunteers.
 6+ team members are coordinating together.